marzukia/blog/content/posts/building-optimised-gis-applications/index.md

 ### Implementation Approaches

-Pracatically, I think implementation options of implementing geometry subdivision in your application can boil down the following approaches:
+Practically, I think implementation options of implementing geometry subdivision in your application can boil down to the following approaches:

 1. Using ETL process; and/or
 2. Using specially structured queries; and/or